Field Theory of the Electron, Spin and Zitterbewegung

 {\bf 1. -- Premise}\\

-\h This contribution is dedicated to the memory of Professor D.D.
-Ivanenko, a pioneer ---besides, for instance, in nuclear physics, gravitation theory, synchrotron radiation and history of physics--- also in non-linear spinor theories.$^{[1-3]}$ \ In a recent paper, we actually investigated the classical Barut--Zanghi (BZ) theory$^{[4]}$ for the electron spin, which involves internal Zitterbewegung (zbw) motions along cylindrical helices, by using the powerful language of Clifford algebras.$^{[5]}$ And the ``quantum" version of that theory, in particular, lead us$^{[5]}$ to a new, non-linear, Dirac--like equation (NDE).
+In previous work, we investigated the classical Barut--Zanghi (BZ) theory$^{[1]}$ for the electron spin, which involves internal Zitterbewegung (zbw) motions along cylindrical helices, by using the powerful language of Clifford algebras$^{[2]}$.
+The ``quantum" version of such approach lead us$^{[2]}$, in particular, to a new, non-linear, Dirac-like equation (NDE).

-\h In this work we realize a first quantization of the BZ theory for the free electron, by adopting however the {\em ordinary} tensorial language.
+\h In this work we implement a first quantization of the BZ theory for the free electron, by adopting however the {\em ordinary} tensorial language.
 In so doing, we re-derive the NDE for the electron quantum field.
-Such equation involves {\em a new probability current} $J^\mu$, that is shown here to be a conserved quantity, endowed (except in the ``trivial" case corresponding to the standard Dirac theory) with a zbw motion having the typical frequency $\om=2m$, where $m$ is the electron mass.
+Such equation involves {\em a new probability current} $J^\mu$, which is shown to be a conserved quantity, endowed (except in the ``trivial" case corresponding to the standard Dirac theory) with a zbw motion having the typical frequency $\om=2m$, where $m$ is the electron mass.

 \h Then, we derive a new equation of motion for the field velocity $v^\mu$ quite different from that of Dirac's theory.
-In fact, it will allow referring us always to realistic internal motions endowed with an intuitively kinematical meaning.
-The consequence is that our electron results to be an extended--type particle, with a classically intelligible internal structure. \ \ We pass to write down the general solution of the NDE, which appears to be a superposition of plane waves with positive and negative frequencies; but in the present theory this superposition results always to entail a positive field energy, both for particles and for antiparticles.
+Indeed, it allows us referring to realistic internal motions endowed with an intuitive kinematical meaning.
+The consequence is that our electron results to be an extended-like particle, with a classically intelligible internal structure. \ \ Afterwards, we write down the general solution of the NDE, which appears to be a superposition of plane waves with positive and negative frequencies; in the present theory such superposition results to entail always a positive field energy, both for particles and for antiparticles.